(Disclosure: Some of the links below may be affiliate links)

 Just for completeness, I want to mention the other way to avoid the Swiss Stamp Tax: Using Contracts for Difference (CFDs).
 Indeed, the Swiss Stamp Tax is not levied on CFD trading.

 Now, I strongly advise against trading with CFDs.
 They are among the riskiest of the investing instruments.
 CFDs are the investing instrument where people are losing the most money.
 In practice, more than 75% of people using CFDs are losing money!

 Again, I just wanted to mention CFDs for completeness, not to encourage you to use them.
 I have never traded with CFDs, and I never intend to.
 Simple passive investors do not need such complicated instruments to invest successfully.

 You should now know everything you need to know about the Swiss Stamp Tax (or Swiss Stamp Duty).
 It is simple to understand this tax.
 But it is essential to understand it since you are likely to have to pay for many years if you are investing in the stock market.

 If you are using a Swiss broker, there is little you can do about this tax.

 On the other hand, foreign (non-Swiss) brokers are exempted from this tax.
-This exemption means that by using a foreign broker like DEGIRO or Interactive Brokers, you can save money on your transactions.
-And since these brokers have other advantages as well, this makes it difficult for Swiss brokers to compete.
+This exemption means that you can save money on your transactions by using a foreign broker like DEGIRO or Interactive Brokers.
+And since these brokers have other advantages, this makes it difficult for Swiss brokers to compete.

 Capital gains taxes in Switzerland is something else that many people do not understand.
 Find out all about capital gains and taxes in Switzerland.

-Did I forget anything about Swiss Stamp Tax?
+Did I forget anything about the Swiss Stamp Tax?